felixramon27/nodebb-usb-24-digitalpioneers/README.md

 [Please refer to platform-specific installation documentation](https://docs.nodebb.org/installing/os).
 If installing via the cloud (or using Docker), [please see cloud-based installation documentation](https://docs.nodebb.org/installing/cloud/).

+## Aditional Plugins

+To run the additional plugins that were implemented, you need to activate them manually.
+To do this, for each folder within the "plugins" folder you must perform:
+* Go to each folder
+* Run "sudo npm link"
+* Return to the outermost folder
+* Run "npm link [folder name in plugin]"
+* Run "./nodebb activate [plugin folder name]"

+Once these steps have been carried out for each folder within the plugin, you will have installed and activated the plugins created for this project

 ## Securing NodeBB

 It is important to ensure that your NodeBB and database servers are secured.
 Bear these points in mind: